Frequently Asked Questions

 Do you do everything in-house?

 All our bespoke solutions are designed in-house in the UK.
-Manufacturing is managed through our wholly owned subsidiary, established specifically to oversee production, source materials, coordinate delivery schedules, and ensure smooth logistics from factory to customer.
+Manufacturing is managed through our wholly owned subsidiary, established specifically to oversee production, quality assurance, source materials, coordinate delivery schedules, and ensure smooth logistics from factory to customer.

 Given the diversity of bespoke products we produce, we work with a trusted network of manufacturing partners across the UK, EU, and Asia.
 This gives us the flexibility to offer local or offshore manufacturing depending on project requirements — always with full control over quality, materials, and lead times.